samber/slog-sentry/README.md

 )
 ```

-The Sentry agent is responsible for collecting `context` and `modules`.
+The Sentry agent is responsible for collecting `modules`.

 ### Example